Need an EPC in Stonebridge?

 More Info

 The Ministry of Housing Communities and Local Government have for the last ten years managed a register of all EPCs.
 The register can be found at www.epcregister.com.
-You should check here to see if your rentals have a valid EPC and see that they meet at least the required E rating.
+You should check here to see if your rentals have a valid EPC and see that they meet at least the minimum E rating.

 The regulations, nevertheless, are not intended to be onerous.
-The initial step to take is to get an EPC lodged on the register and should it be lower than an E, to demonstrate that you are currently taking or have taken actions to get to an E. Even if it doesn’t attain an E, there are specific exemptions that you might then be able to apply for.
+The initial step to take is to get an EPC lodged on the register and should it be lower than an E, to demonstrate that you are currently taking or have taken actions to reach an E. Even if it doesn’t attain an E, there are specific exemptions that you might then be able to apply for.
 We can provide expect guidance on all aspects of MEES.

 SAP Calculations